tosilfv/scoring-app-frontend/README.md

 ## NB

-This project is in progress.
+This project is a work in progress.

 ## Known errors